edm00se/blog/_posts/2015-08-31-something-i-overheard-at-mwlug.md

 #### Intro
 This is a quick post, covering something I overheard while at MWLUG and comes back to some application architectural principles which I have a bit of a passion for.
 Read on at your own peril :wink:

+[Update]
+I added a bit from a tweet by Tony McGuckin about the XPages runtime's components.
+[/Update]

 ### Back to the Grind After MWLUG
 There's an intersting slump I experience after getting back from a conference.
 Not only do I get to clear out of the mountain of things that seem to crop up only while I'm out of the office, but it seems that I'm able to come away from such a gathering with other developers with lots of great ideas for both my growth as a developer but also for what I'm able to accomplish for my company and its users that it's a nearly unbearable amount to be able to extract from my own head, but I try.
 For this last week though, I just worked the tasks at hand.